LSSTDESC/DC2-analysis/tutorials/README.rst

 Notes for Tutorial Contributors
 -------------------------------
 Both tutorial and demo notebooks are hugely useful resources - pull requests are most welcome!
-A detailed instruction can be found [here](https://github.com/LSSTDESC/DC2-analysis/blob/master/contributed/README.md).
+A detailed instruction can be found `here <https://github.com/LSSTDESC/DC2-analysis/blob/master/contributed/README.md>`_.

 * Before you commit a notebook, please make sure that a) it runs to completion and b) the outputs are cleared (to avoid both repo bloat and conflicts on every run due to semantically equivalent but bitwise-distinct output blobs).